17 Mar The Coronavirus and Its Effect on Italy’s Data Centers and Telecom

-The company’s CEO, Sherif Rizkalla, assured the public that work in Italy has and will not stop.
+The company’s CEO, Sherif Rizkalla, assured the public that works in Italy has and will not stop.
 His company is seeing small increases in consumption and bandwidth and ensures that his data centers will be capable of keeping up with demand.

 The World Wide Web

 Italy’s data centers may be getting put to the test currently, but the world wide web is soon to follow.
 As the novel coronavirus spreads worldwide and infects every continent but Antarctica, data centers, cell towers, and the entire telecommunications infrastructure will be tested.